johnnovak/gridmonger-site/source/maps-and-levels.rst

 ``Location name – Level name (Elevation)``

-**Location name** may refer to a distinct geographical area, a dungeon, or a city consisting of one or many levels.
+**Location name** may refer to a distinct geographical area, a dungeon, or a city consisting of one or more levels.
 In this example, the whole game takes place in the Undermountain dungeon deep beneath the city of Waterdeep.

 **Level name** is the name of an individual level (or area) within the location.
 It is optional because some locations may contain only a single level, or multiple levels but with no unique characteristics.
-In both cases, it would make little sense to name the level.
+In either case, it would make little sense to name the level.

 **Elevation** is the elevation of the level in relation to the ground.
 An elevation of zero means ground level (marked as ``G``).
-Negative values are underground (e.g. the levels of a mine), and positive values are above the ground (e.g. the floors of a castle or a tower).
-As this game takes place entirely in an underground dungeon, all values are negative.
+Negative numbers are underground (e.g. the levels of a mine), and positive numbers are above the ground (e.g. the floors of a castle or a tower).
+As this game takes place entirely in an underground dungeon, all numbers are negative.

 The benefit of this naming scheme is that the program can automatically organise the levels for you: the level list is sorted by location name first, then by elevation, and lastly by level name.
-Note that elevation is sorted in descending order because underground dungeons are just more common in games.
+Note that elevation is sorted in descending order because underground dungeons are just more common in cRPGs.

-The important thing to remember is that the *full name* of every level must be unique within a map (the program enforces this).
+The important thing to remember is that the *full name* of every level must be unique within the map (the program enforces this).

 Map properties
 ==============

-Apart from the name, levels have a few other properties too.
-Some of these can be inherited from the map, so let's examine the map properties first.
-Bring up the **Edit Map Properties** dialog with the :kbd:`Ctrl+Alt+P` shortcut.
+Apart from their name, levels have a few other properties too.
+Some of them can be inherited from the map, so let's examine the map properties first.
+Bring up the **Edit Map Properties** dialog with the :kbd:`Ctrl+Alt+P` shortcut!

+Let's start with the **General** tab.
+Unsurprisingly, every map must have a **Title** --- this is what gets displayed in the title bar.
+You can also optionally specify the name of the game and the author of the map.
+The local creation time is also displayed as a non-editable property.
-Unsurprisingly, every map has a **Name** too.
-There's also a bunch of other properties that govern how the cell coordinates are displayed.

-**Origin** sets the corner where the coordinates should start from.
+The **Coordinates** tab contains properties that govern how the cell coordinates are displayed. **Origin** specifies the corner where counting the grid coordinates should start from.
+There are two coordinate styles to choose

-There are two coordinate styles to choose from: number and letter.
+from: number and letter.
 You can set the style separately for rows and columns with **Column style** and **Row style**, respectively.
-The letter style works as follows: ``A`` corresponds to ``0``, ``B`` to ``1``, and so on, right until ``Z`` (``23``), then the it continues with ``AA``, ``AB``, ``AC``, etc.

-You can specify the coordinate starting values in **Column start** and **Row start** fields.
-You must always enter the start value as a number, even for letter style coordinates (in which case the program displays the corresponding letter coordinates next to the number).
+The letter style works as follows: ``A`` corresponds to ``0``, ``B`` to ``1``, and so on, right until ``Z`` (``23``), then it continues with ``AA``, ``AB``, ``AC``, etc. You can specify the coordinate starting values in the **Column start** and **Row start** fields.
+You need to enter the start value as a number, even for letter style coordinates, in which case the program helpfully displays the corresponding letter coordinate next to it.

+Finally, the **Notes** tab contains a nice large textfield to store all your map related notes in.

 Level properties
 ================

 Now open the **Edit Level Properties** dialog with the :kbd:`Ctrl+P` shortcut.

-The **General** tab contains the level name fields discussed previously, plus a handy **Comments** field where you can store some notes or comments about the level.
+The **General** tab contains the location name, level name and elevation properties discussed previously.
+The dimensions of the level are also displayed, but you cannot edit these fields.

 By default, levels use the same coordinate settings as the map.
-You can customise them for the level by ticking **Override map settings** in the **Coordinates** tab.
+You can customise them on an individual level basis by ticking **Override map settings** in the **Coordinates** tab.

 The **Regions** properties are discussed later in the :doc:`regions` chapter.

+You can attach notes to individual levels of the map under the **Notes** tab.

 .. rst-class:: style5 big